aquasecurity/resources/trivy-aqua.md

 # Aqua Security is the home of Trivy

 [Trivy](https://github.com/aquasecurity/trivy), the industry's leading open source security scanner is proudly maintained by Aqua Security.
-If you like Trivy, you will love Aqua, which builds on top of Trivy to provide even more enhanced capabilities for a complete security management offering.
+If you liked Trivy, you will love Aqua which builds on top of Trivy to provide even more enhanced capabilities for a complete security management offering.
+In this page you can find a high level comparison table specific to Trivy users.
+In addition check out the <https://aquasec.com> website for more information about our products and services.
+If you'd like to contact Aqua or request a demo, please use this form: <https://www.aquasec.com/demo>

 ## User experience